benediktibk/wolfbooking/README.md

 # README #

-This project contains of three parts:
+This project contains of two parts:

 * Backend
 * Frontend: Webfrontend based on Angular which can be used to administer the application